Spurgeon Gave the Holy Spirit the

 The title, "the Good Spirit" is not found in the King James Bible.

 The phrase "thy good spirit" is found once in the Old Testament

 In this verse, Nehemiah is speaking to God about something that God gave—thy

 "Thou gavest also thy good spirit to instruct them, and withheldest not thy

 manna from their mouth, and gavest them water for their thirst."
 Nehemiah 9:20

-Spurgeon replaced "my" with "the" and also added "who" in order to turn "thy
+Spurgeon replaced "thy" with "the" and added capitalizations in order to turn "thy

-Nobody, not even Charles Spurgeon has the right create a title for God (that is
+Nobody, not even Charles Spurgeon has the right to create a title for God (that is

 adding to the Bible) but that is what he did—and he did this in many sermons.
 In